NEUROFUSIONInc/fusion/fusionMobile/README.md

 - (done) Don't reset notifications every time app loads unless changed.
   (done) NOTE: notifications we already scheduled for people previously - code has a workaround to clear & reset

-- (done) Display summary for selected results
+- (done) Display summary for selected results- (done) don't open app after notification is clicked
-  - not the best but a good start
+- (done) Ensure that prompts & notification stay in sync across mobile views
+- (done) fix bug for yes/no not prompting up buttons
+- include filter for "day/week/month" view

+Prompts
+Authoring

 - Show some default prompts that users can add/enable
+- Allow to set "time" for notifications
+  - "skip"?

-  - Allow to pause notification prompts
+- Pause notification prompts
+  - fully
-  - Be 100% certain about notifications coming up when triggered.
+  - certain times
 - UI - swipe for more (edit/delete/view responses)

+Responding

-  - fix ope's bug - (tap to respond also)
+- Allow user to tap to respond to prompts

+Results

+- Send notification to view weekly updates.

+Usage

+- Log when notifications are triggered and responded to.
+Just counts no identifying info.

+- Use "Expletus Sans" font.
+- Apple health data connection
 - Connect fusion account & periodically upload logs to remote storage
-- Apple health data connection
-- Use "Expletus Sans" font.

-bugs:

-- (done) don't open app after notification is clicked
-- (done) Ensure that prompts & notification stay in sync across mobile views
-- (done) fix bug for yes/no not prompting up buttons

-- update the log to include

 - don't allow to have duplicate prompts

-(native gesture handler)
+change a question prompt, I save together with the notification id

+- make sure this works for data that was saved before it was included.